odoo/documentation/applications/accounting/bank/feeds/ofx.rst

 Import OFX or QFX statement files
 =================================

-Open Financial Exchange (OFX) is a unified specification for the electronic exchange of financial data between financial institutions, businesses and consumers via the Internet.
+Open Financial Exchange (OFX) and Quicken Financial Exchange (QFX) are unified specifications for the electronic exchange of financial data between financial institutions, businesses and consumers via the Internet.

-With Twenty20, you can download an OFX file from your bank or accounting software and import it directly in your Twenty20 instance.
+With Twenty20, you can download an OFX or a QFX file from your bank or accounting software and import it directly in your Twenty20 instance.
 This will create all bank statements.